Texas vs. Louisville Predictions & Picks - Women's NCAA Tournament Second Round

 Texas Performance Insights

-- The Longhorns' +577 scoring differential (outscoring opponents by 16.5 points per game) is a result of scoring 73.5 points per game (45th in college basketball) while giving up 57 per contest (27th in college basketball).

-- With 72.3 points per game in Big 12 matchups, Texas is putting up 1.2 fewer points per game in conference games compared to its season average (73.5 PPG).

-- The Longhorns are averaging 78.7 points per game in home games.
-When playing on the road, they are averaging 71.9 points per contest.
+- The Longhorns are posting 78.7 points per game this season when playing at home, which is 6.8 more points than they're averaging on the road (71.9).

+- Texas allows 53 points per game in home games this year, compared to 63.9 in away games.

-- The Longhorns' offense has been much worse over their last 10 games, putting up 66 points a contest compared to the 73.5 they've averaged this season.
+- The Longhorns' offense has been much less productive over their last 10 games, racking up 66 points a contest compared to the 73.5 they've averaged this season.

 Louisville Performance Insights

-- The Cardinals' +326 scoring differential (outscoring opponents by 9.4 points per game) is a result of putting up 73.1 points per game (49th in college basketball) while giving up 63.7 per contest (161st in college basketball).
+- The Cardinals put up 73.1 points per game (49th in college basketball) while giving up 63.7 per contest (161st in college basketball).
+They have a +326 scoring differential and outscore opponents by 9.4 points per game.

 © 2023 Data Skrive.
 All rights reserved.